Blockchain & Crypto-Assets 2026 Comparisons

 The transfer in ownership of crypto-assets is determined primarily by the functional control evidenced by the exclusive possession of a private cryptographic key associated with that specific asset.
 The execution of a digital signature authorising a transfer, followed by the network’s verification and recording of that transaction on the distributed ledger, updates the definitive legal ownership status.

-Collateral Arrangements
+Collateral Arrangements and VA Financing

-To mitigate volatility and systemic risk, this framework mandates that only the most highly liquid digital assets (currently restricted to Bitcoin and Ethereum) are eligible as collateral, subject to a stringent minimum 60% valuation haircut.
-Brokers must implement real-time collateral monitoring systems and are strictly prohibited from engaging in the rehypothecation of client VA collateral, ensuring assets remain fully available for redemption.
+To mitigate volatility and systemic risk, this framework mandates that only the most highly liquid digital assets, currently restricted to Bitcoin, Ethereum and specified stablecoins issued by HKMA-licensed stablecoin issuers (relevant stablecoins), are eligible as collateral, with a stringent minimum 60% valuation haircut applicable to Bitcoin and Ethereum.

 There are no statutory restrictions prohibiting firms that provide crypto-asset services from partnering with general banking and payment providers in Hong Kong.
 The HKMA has consistently issued explicit guidance mandating that authorised institutions adopt a risk-based approach rather than enforcing wholesale de-risking policies that categorically deny services to the digital asset sector.

 However, obstacles and commercial friction persist regarding access to banking services.
-These challenges stem predominantly from the exhaustive enhanced due diligence (EDD) required by traditional financial institutions to satisfy their internal AML/CFT obligations.
+These challenges stem predominantly from the exhaustive enhanced due diligence (EDD) required by traditional financial institutions to satisfy internal AML/CFT obligations.
 Banks must forensically assess the crypto firm’s transaction monitoring systems, source of wealth verifications, blockchain analytics tools and regulatory licensing status.

 ESG and sustainable finance requirements are increasingly applicable to digital assets and the firms that operate them in Hong Kong.
 The Hong Kong Exchanges and Clearing has implemented sweeping new climate-related reporting requirements based on the International Sustainability Standards Board IFRS S2 standards.
 Starting 1 January 2026, all large-cap listed issuers are subject to mandatory disclosure requirements regarding climate-related risks and opportunities affecting their business models.